Yaroster/skoomaDen.me/src/content/blog/Review of 2024 teadontlie Minis by white2tea.md

 description: "Review of the 2024 teadontlie Minis by white2tea."
 ---

-# Review of 2024 teadontlie Minis by white2tea

 I recently tried the 2024 teadontlie Minis from white2tea.

 ![](image-22.png)